-Editing your automations
+Editing automations

-After you've created an automation, you can either use the new automation as-is, or add/delete and enable/disable multiple actions.
-With the addition of enough tasks to an event, pressing one button can, for example, "wake up" your entire house (or put it to sleep).
+After you've assigned an action to an event, you can either use the new automation as-is, or add/delete or enable/disable multiple actions.
+You can even fully edit the details of a schedule event.
+With the addition of enough tasks to an event, pressing one button can "wake up" your entire house (or put it to bed).